pip-services/pip-services-docs/content/en/toolkit/recipes/kafka/_index.md

 ##### Check if a connection is open

-To check if a connection is open, we can use the is_open() method, which returns true if the component is open and false otherwise.
+To check if a connection is open, we can use the isOpen() method, which returns true if the component is open and false otherwise.
 The example below illustrates its usage.

 {{< tabsection >}}
    Not available